jupyterlab/jupyter-chat/docs/source/developers/contributing/jupyter-chat.md

 The `@jupyter/chat` package is a frontend package (React) compatible with jupyterlab.
 It is not an extension, and cannot be used on its own.
 It is designed to be used in an extension.\
-In this repository, it is currently used in `jupyterlab-collaborative-chat` and `jupyterlab-ws-chat`.
+In this repository, it is currently used in `jupyterlab-chat` extension.

 ## Building the package